List of Democratic Party presidential primaries: 2020

 A record-breaking 29 major candidates vied for the democratic nomination.
 Former Vice President Joe Biden, who was seeking the nomination for the third time, was the favorite for most of the race.
 Senator Bernie Sanders of Vermont was also seeking the nomination again after he unsuccessfully previously ran in the 2016 primaries.
 Other notable candidates include Senator Elizabeth Warren of Massachusetts, former New York City Mayor Michael Bloomberg, Senator Amy Klobuchar of Minnesota, and former South Bend Mayor Pete Buttigieg.
 Sanders took an unexpected early lead after wins in New Hampshire and Nevada, but the moderate wing of the party coalesced around Biden in the days prior to the South Carolina primary (following some moderate candidates dropping out of the race) and Super Tuesday giving him major victories.
 After the onset of the COVID-19 pandemic and continuing losses, Sanders conceded the race to Biden leaving him to be the presumptive nominee.

-The COVID-19 pandemic resulted in many primaries being postponed until later in the year or replaced by mail in ballots.
+The COVID-19 pandemic resulted in many primaries being postponed until later in the year or conducted by mail-in balloting.